 The purposes of this study are (1) to examine the relationship between the AC size and financial report timeliness, (2) to extend prior studies on the AC financial expertise by investigating the association between the AC accounting financial expertise and financial reporting timeliness, and (3) to determine how meeting frequency affect financial report timeliness.
 This study examines the size, expertise, and meetings on audit report timelines, and fills the gap in the research literature by examining the AC effectiveness in an Indonesian context.
 We focus on discussing the financial report timelines as one of the terms to define the financial report quality.
 The timeliness of delivering of financial statements to the public is essential to maintain information's relevance in the financial statements (Sakka & Jarboui, 2016).
 The delay in the delivery of financial statements will fail to influence user decisions.
 For investors, the timely financial statements will reduce uncertainty in investment decision making and disseminate asymmetric information among investors in the capital markets (Jaggi & Tsui, 1999).
-Timely delivery of financial statement submission will also provide valuable information for shareholders' decision-making process (Al-Ajmi, 2008).
+Timely delivery of financial statements will reduce leaks, rumors, and insider trading in the stock markets (Owusu-Ansah, 2000).
+The timeliness of financial statement submission will also provide valuable information for shareholders' decision-making process (Al-Ajmi, 2008).